wdrol/wdrol.github.io/other/wiki-js-build-a-responsive-web-page-wiki-js.md

 }
 ```

-We'll need a few other footer styles, please append these to the `style` tag.
+We'll need a few other footer styles, let's append these to the `style` tag.

 ```html
 <style>